-Take, for instance, a research study out of The Kinsey Institute at Indiana University, which surveyed 918 men and women with an average age of 31 and found that "there were no significant gender differences in the report of infidelity (23% of men vs. 19% of women)."
+Take, for instance, a research study out of The Kinsey Institute at Indiana University, which found that amongst participants with an average age of 31, "there were no significant gender differences in the report of infidelity (23% of men vs. 19% of women)."
 Then there's the National Opinion Research Center’s General Social Survey (GSS), which found that women between the ages of 18 and 29 were more likely to cheat than men of the same age group (11% vs. 10%).
 Further data out of the GSS showed that the percentage of women who cheat rose nearly 40% from 1990 to 2010, while men's adultery rate held steady at 21%.

 The question still remains: Why do women cheat?
-Read on for 10 common reasons why women cheat, plus expert insight that may help explain the motivation behind their behavior.
-Of course, every situation is unique, but these explanations may help you better understand the mindset of women who cheat.
+Read on for 12 common reasons why women cheat, plus expert insight from Skurtu, that may help explain the motivations behind their behavior.

 While studies suggest that men who cheat are primarily motivated by sex, women who cheat tend to do so to fill an emotional need.
 And in the case of an emotional affair, sex isn't part of the equation at all.
 Whether the affair is physical or emotional in nature, a woman may cheat because they crave conversation, empathy, respect, devotion, adoration, support, or some other connection that's lacking in their current relationship.